 Let’s hit you with some candidate experience stats:

-According to Talentnote, a whopping 81% of candidates felt that their recruitment experiences would be dramatically improved if recruiters communicated status updates to them.
-As a shocking 75% of candidates who apply for a role never even hear back from the company.
+According to Talentnote, a whopping 81% of candidates felt that you would dramatically improve their recruitment experiences if recruiters communicated status updates to them.
+A shocking 75% of candidates who apply for a role never even hear back from the company.

 A simple bit of communication from recruiters to candidates is all that is needed to reduce those negative feelings- regardless of how long the process is taking.

-With this being said, sometimes it’s impossible for recruiters to respond to all applicants instantly so we like the ‘Two Day Rule’ initiated by Workable.com.
+With this being said, sometimes recruiters can’t respond to all applicants instantly, so we like the ‘Two Day Rule’ initiated by Workable.com.

 Recruiters need to act swiftly to ensure they reach potential candidates before they lose interest.
-An effective time to achieve this within is a two-day time-frame.
-This demonstrates not only a respect for applicant’s time, but gives confidence to candidates that their potential recruiters will also react quickly to schedule interviews, gather feedback and execute the entire recruitment process in a reasonable length of time.
+An effective time to achieve this within is a two-day time frame.
+This demonstrates respect for applicants’ time and gives candidates confidence that their potential recruiters will also react quickly to schedule interviews, gather feedback, and execute the entire recruitment process in a reasonable length of time.
 It sets the tone for the rest of the recruitment experience.

 2. The interview

-According to Forbes, a big complaint from candidates is that they are left waiting with schedules usually suiting the needs of the company, not the candidate.
+According to Forbes, a big complaint from candidates is that they are left waiting with schedules usually suiting the company’s needs, not the candidate.
 Candidates shouldn’t be left in the unknown about when they’ll be seen or how long they need to be waiting.
 They should be the most important part of the interview, and they should feel like it too.

-Next, the job role should be explained clearly and the candidate should leave the interview with a good understanding of the role and the different requirements of the job.
+Next, you should explain the role clearly, and the candidate should leave the interview with a good understanding of the role and the different requirements of the job.

 3. The follow-up

 It’s a given that successful candidates get a follow-up.
-However, it’s crucial to the candidate experience that unsuccessful candidates are not only informed that they didn’t get the role, but they receive adequate feedback too.
+However, it’s crucial to the candidate experience that unsuccessful candidates are informed that they didn’t get the role, but they receive adequate feedback.

 The feedback needs to be open, honest and clear on the reasons why they were unsuccessful.
 Recruiters must give candidates reasons why they didn’t meet the needs of the job; they will appreciate the chance to work on their faults for future interviews.